ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S06-daos/M3-manage/index.md

 #### Voting

 Usually, voting occurs with a governance token.
 Most common is to have 1 token = 1 vote.
 Although this may seem unfair, it is the only method known to prevent Sybil attacks.
 To combat the whale dominance, quadratic voting is often used.
-Additional methods include delegation, conviction voting or rage quiting.
+Additional methods include delegation, conviction voting or rage quitting.
 Limechain provided a [good overview](https://limechain.tech/blog/dao-voting-mechanisms-explained-2022-guide/){target=\_blank} of different voting mechanisms.

 The leading DeFi Protocols use Snapshot as their tool of choice to avoid gas fees.
-However, with Layer 2 solutions being quite prevelent, we see more on-chain voting.
+However, with Layer 2 solutions being quite prevalent, we see more on-chain voting.

 There are several issues with voting.
 One is low turnout and engagement.
 This plagues many protocols and DAOs as users wish to get the financial upside without commensurate voting.
 As a result, some protocols are turning to using vote boosting and locking mechanisms like [veCRV](https://resources.curve.fi/faq/vote-locking-boost){target=\_blank} from Curve and [oSUSHI](https://forum.sushi.com/t/sushinomics-introducing-osushi/4055){target=\_blank}.